 Skip to content

-From March to July 2022, young people worked alongside Hackney poet Anthony Anaxagorou to co-produce an anthology of new work as part of the Museum’s Young Producers programme.
+From March to July 2022, Hackney poet Anthony Anaxagorou worked with a group of young people to co-produce an anthology of new work as part of the Museum’s Young Producers programme.

 The programme aims to give young people from the local community opportunities for creative skill development, to contribute to cultural debates and collaborate with the Museum’s artistic programme.